History of the Jews in Denmark: Post-war era

-In 2013, the officially recognized Jewish Community in Denmark religious organization had approximately 1900 members, according to Finn Schwarz, president of the community.
-Comparing to 1997, this number indicates a significant decrease in membership, which the Jewish community has explained partly by increasing antisemitic incidents.
-Research from Danish professor Peter Nannestad has shown that antisemitism in Denmark is confined to other minority groups and is not an issue in Danish society at large.
+According to Finn Schwarz, president of the Jewish Community in Denmark, the religious organization had approximately 1900 members in 2013.
+Compared to 1997, this number indicates a significant decrease in membership, which the Jewish community has explained partly by increasing antisemitic incidents.
+Research from Danish professor Peter Nannestad has shown that antisemitism in Denmark is confined to minority groups and is not an issue in Danish society at large.
 Rather, the fact that Denmark has become increasingly secular in recent years might be a better explanation for why Jews and other groups with a strong religious heritage face difficulties in adapting to life in Denmark.
-Indeed, it has been suggested that non-orthodox Jews have little or no problems feeling at home in Denmark.
-Another sensitive topic for Jews in Denmark is the relatively strong support of Palestine in the country, which can create some tension if Danish Jews are vocal in their support of Israel during military actions in Gaza.
+Indeed, it has been suggested that non-Orthodox Jews have little or no problems feeling at home in Denmark.
 According to the Jewish Community in Denmark, as of 2020, there were approximately 6,000 Jews in Denmark, of which 1,700 were card-carrying members of the organisation.
-The majority of Danish Jews are secular, but maintain a cultural connection to Jewish life.
-Almost all Jews are very integrated into mainstream Danish society.
+Most Danish Jews are secular but maintain a cultural connection to Jewish life.
+Almost all Jews are integrated into mainstream Danish society.